 INTRODUCTION A peaceful demonstration was held in Lebanon on Thursday (24 March), one week after the assassination of leftist leader Kamal Jumblatt.

-INTRODUCTION A peaceful demonstration was held in Lebanon on Thursday (24 March), one week after the assassination of leftist leader Kamal Jumblatt.
+Background: INTRODUCTION A peaceful demonstration was held in Lebanon on Thursday (24 March), one week after the assassination of leftist leader Kamal Jumblatt.
 The death of the Druze leader has plunged the country into its gravest crisis since the end of the 19-month-long civil war last October.

 SYNOPSIS: Hundreds of demonstrators marched through the streets of western Beirut in tribute to Mr Jumblatt.
 There had been fears that violence might erupt, but the rally ended without incident.